Alpenglow88/oTTo/README.md

 ## **Basic Usage**

-The basic usage of OTTO is running a single script, `scripts/test.sh`.
+The basic usage of oTTo is running a single script, `scripts/test.sh`.
 This is a bash script and is run from the home directory using
 ```
 sh scripts/test.sh
 ```